hanion/hanion.github.io/post/mite/mite.md

 An include can even have nested `INCLUDE()` calls or a `CONTENT()`.
 (it really shouldn't, but why not?)
 It can even include itself, until we blow the stack.

+# RSS
+You can generate `rss.xml` by creating `rss.md` and setting this files output like `page->output = "rss.xml";` in its front matter.
+Take a look at this site's <a href="https://github.com/hanion/hanion.github.io/blob/main/rss.md">rss.md file</a>.

 # Real world usage
 This site is built with mite.
 You can explore its source code to better understand how it works: